VPS Deployment

 Step 6: Set Up Load Balancer (Optional)

-For production clawdbot aws deployments, use Application Load Balancer:
+For production openclaw aws deployments, use Application Load Balancer:

 1. Create Application Load Balancer in EC2 Console